 - Terms and conditions, including a governing law clause;

-- Privacy, shipping and refund policies.
-Also, you can find out more about the difference between a refund and a chargeback in Genome’s previous blog post about chargeback.
+- Privacy, shipping, and refund policies.
+Also, you can find out more about the difference between a refund and a chargeback in Genome’s previous blog post about chargebacks.

 - Valid Visa and Mastercard logos.
 This part is essential, as the logos will ensure customers that your website is credible and secure.
 You can find logos at Mastercard and Visa’s official sites along with a detailed guideline on size, color, and placement of these.
 As a general rule, logos are usually placed on a website’s footer or a checkout page.

-- A full name of your company and its address is also should be listed on the web page’s footer;
+- A full name of your company and its address should also be listed on the web page’s footer;

 - A license validator.
 If you’re starting an online casino or a gambling site, you first need to get a license from your government or abroad.
 Most banks won’t work with you without a license and you may get yourself in trouble with the law.